retrocomputacion/retrobbs/readme.md

 - YouTube snapshot (youtube.py): Display a frame from the specified *YouTube* video.
 It grabs the latest frame if the video is a live stream, otherwise it grabs a random frame.
 - Weather (weather.py): Query the weather forecast for any part of the world.
 - Maps (maps.py): Display and navigate the map of the world.
+- Mindle (mindle.py): A Wordle clone, with variable word length.

 ---